grackle-project/grackle/doc/source/Integration.rst

   grackle_data.grackle_data_file = "CloudyData_UVB=HM2012.h5"; // data file

-Once the desired parameters have been set, the chemistry and cooling rates must be initialized with the *initialize_chemistry_data*.
+Once the desired parameters have been set, the chemistry and cooling rates must be initialized with the :c:func:`initialize_chemistry_data`.
 This function also requires the initial value of the expansion factor for setting internal units.
 If the simulation is not cosmological, the expansion factor should be set to 1.
 The initializing function will return an integer indicating success